Bigben37/FP1/README.md

 ####directory structure
 Every experiment has its own directory.
 In this directory you may find following subdirectories:
--`bin`: binary file of protocol (not final version), excluded from commits -`calc`: results of fits and raw data for further calculation -`data`: measured data from experiment, also includes pictures made in the experiment -`img`: rendered graphs from ROOT and self-made svg-graphics -`src`: source dir for python and latex code
+- `bin`: binary file of protocol (not final version), excluded from commits
+- `calc`: results of fits and raw data for further calculation
+- `data`: measured data from experiment, also includes pictures made in the experiment
+- `img`: rendered graphs from ROOT and self-made svg-graphics
+- `src`: source dir for python and latex code
--`stuff`: mostly mathematica files for on-the-fly evaluation and error calculation
+- `stuff`: mostly mathematica files for on-the-fly evaluation and error calculation